Sketch Beautification: Learning Part Beautification and Structure Refinement for Sketches of Man-made Objects: Methodology

-To keep the user's original intention as much as possible, after calculating the {intermediate output of the first step,} we further perform the curve deformation {that deforms} the recorded strokes $S$ of the user's input {towards the intermediate output} {following} Equation \ref{eq:curve_deformation}.
+To keep the user's original intention as much as possible, after calculating the {intermediate output {$Y'$} of the first step,} we further perform the curve deformation {that deforms} the recorded strokes {$\{X^s\}$ ($s$ is the stroke index)} of the user's input {$X$} towards {$Y'$} {following} Equation \ref{eq:curve_deformation}.
 As we mentioned before, our interface can also record the strokes during {the} drawing process.

-Here, $\delta(k)=k_{i-1}+ k_{i+1} -2k_i$, {representing the local feature at each point}. {$X_0^S$ represents the {two} endpoints of a stroke $s$ of the input sketch $X$ while $p_0$ refers to the {corresponding} endpoints of the optimized curve. $Y_i$ represents the closest point of the intermediate output $Y$ to the point $p_i$ of the optimized curve under the Euclidean measurement.} We optimize the energy function in the stroke level.
+Here, $\delta(k)=k_{i-1}+ k_{i+1} -2k_i$, {representing the local feature at each point}. {$X_0^s$ represents the {two} endpoints of a stroke {$X^s$} of the input sketch $X$ while $p_0$ refers to the {corresponding} endpoints of the optimized curve. ${Y_i}'$ represents the {closest} point of $Y'$ to the point $p_i$ of the optimized curve under the Euclidean measurement {(see Figure \ref{fig:geometry_beautification})}.} We optimize the energy function in the stroke level.
 The term $E_{position}$ enforces the optimized curve to have the same start point and the end point as {the} input stroke, and the term $E_{shape}$ {constrains} the optimized curve to have the same shape (curvature) as the corresponding reference stroke, as illustrated in Figure \ref{fig:geometry_beautification}.
 In this way, the final beautified sketch keeps the same start points and the end points {as those in the input sketch}.
-It can be regarded as that our system is redrawing the {input} strokes based on {their} original endpoints {in a more professional way}.
+We can think of our system as redrawing the {input} strokes based on {their} original endpoints {in a more professional way}.